William Malet (companion of William the Conqueror)

 William Malet (Anglo-Norman: Willame Malet de Graville, died 1071) held senior positions within the Norman forces that occupied England from 1066.
 He was appointed the second High Sheriff of Yorkshire in 1068.
-Of the so-called companions of William of Normandy, Malet is one of about a dozen for whom there is evidence of their presence at the Battle of Hastings of 14 October 1066.
+Of the companions of William the Conqueror, Malet is one of about a dozen for whom there is evidence of their presence at the Battle of Hastings of 14 October 1066.
 For example, the contemporary chronicler William of Poitiers recorded that Malet was present at the battle.